CiscoDevNet/intersight-powershell/docs/New-IntersightWorkflowCustomDataTypeDefinition.md

 ```

 ### -Description
-A human-friendly description of this custom data type indicating it&apos;s domain and usage.
+A human-friendly description of this custom data type indicating it&amp;apos;s domain and usage.

 ```yaml
 Type: string